 Pro patria mori.

-In 1973, 55 years after Wilfred Owen finished his revisions of “Dulce et Decorum Est,” the American author and screenwriter William Goldman also explored this very human theme in his novel The Princess Bride: “Life isn't fair, Bill.
+Fifty-five years after Wilfred Owen finished his revisions of “Dulce et Decorum Est,” in 1973 the American author and screenwriter William Goldman explored the same theme in his novel The Princess Bride: “Life isn't fair, Bill.
 We tell our children that it is, but it's a terrible thing to do.
 It's not only a lie, it's a cruel lie.
 Life is not fair, and it never has been, and it's never going to be....The wrong people die, some of them, and the reason is this; life is not fair.
 Forget all the garbage your parents put out."

 Owen would have understood.